-Warning: Please note that the information included in this article only refers to LLM Profiles for GPT (OpenAI).
-If an LLM is used as a translation provider as part of an MT Profile, please refer to the documentation for your provider instead.
+Warning: Please note that the information included in this article only refers to LLM Profiles (RAG).
+If your translation provider is set up using an MT Profile, this information does not apply.

 When an LLM is used as your translation provider, Smartling supports the use of conditional syntax and placeholders in the translation prompt: